Generic Name: fluticasone nasal (floo TIK a sone)

 Do not use Flonase in a child younger than 4 years old.

 Any child using Flonase should be supervised by an adult while using the nasal spray.

 This medication comes with patient instructions for safe and effective use, and directions for priming the inhaler device.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Before your first use, prime the nasal spray pump by shaking the medicine well and spraying 6 test sprays into the air (away from your face), until a fine mist appears.
 Prime the Flonase spray pump any time you have not used it for 7 days or longer.

 Using your Flonase Nasal Spray.
-Shake the medicine bottle well just before each use:
+Shake the inhaler device gently just before each use:

 Step 1.
 Blow your nose to clear your nostrils.

 Step 2.
 Close 1 nostril.
 Tilt your head forward slightly and, keeping the bottle upright, carefully insert the Flonase nasal applicator into the other nostril.

 Step 3.
 Start to breathe in through your nose, and while breathing in press firmly and quickly down 1 time on the applicator to release the spray.
 To get a full dose, use your forefinger and middle finger to spray while supporting the base of the bottle with your thumb.
 Avoid spraying in eyes.
 Breathe gently inwards through the nostril.